Giathi-Daniel/Giathi-Daniel/README.md

 ### ⚡ Did you know?

-> The first commit in GitHub was made on February 8, 2008, by Tom Preston-Wheeler, a developer at GitHub.
-The commit message read: "initial commit of the github project".
+> The first commit in GitHub was made to the repository mojombo/grit on on February 8, 2008, by Tom Preston-Wheeler,
+> a developer at GitHub.
+The commit message read: "initial commit of the github > project".
 > This small commit marked the beginning of a platform that would revolutionize the way developers collaborate and share code.